- Search The Registry

 Katherine G. Johnson was born on this date in 1918.
 She was a Black physicist, space scientist, and mathematician.

-She was born in White Sulphur Springs, West Virginia, and was trained as a mathematician and physicist in West Virginia State University.
+She was born in White Sulphur Springs, West Virginia, and was trained as a mathematician and physicist at West Virginia State University.
 Johnson worked for NASA with the tracking teams of manned and unmanned orbital missions.
 She was an Aerospace Technologist at the National Aeronautics and Space Administration's Langley Research Center, Hampton, Virginia.
 She has worked on challenging problems of interplanetary trajectories, space navigation, and the orbits of spacecraft.

 The spacecraft includes the Earth Resources Satellite, which has helped locate underground minerals and other earth resources.
 Ms. Johnson analyzed data gathered by tracking stations around the world during the lunar orbital missions--the Apollo moon missions.
 Later, she studied new navigation procedures to determine more practical ways to track manned and unmanned space missions.
 For her pioneering work in the field of navigation problems, she was the recipient of the Group Achievement Award presented to NASA's Lunar Spacecraft and Operations team.

 The following year, principal production began for Hidden Figures, a movie about Johnson and her Black colleagues at NASA, based on the non-fiction book of the same name.
 The movie was set for release in December.
 Also in 2016, the Katherine G. Johnson Computational Research Facility was formally dedicated at the agency’s Langley Research Center in Hampton, Virginia.
 This occurred on the 55th anniversary of Alan Shepard's historic rocket launch and splashdown, which Johnson helped make possible.